jedbrown/git-fat/README.md

 This file should typically be committed to the repository so that others will automatically have their remote set.
 This remote address can use any protocol supported by rsync.

 Most users will configure it to use remote ssh in a directory with shared access.
 To do this, set the `sshuser` and `sshport` variables in `.gitfat` configuration file.
 For example, to use rsync with ssh, with the default port (22) and authenticate with the user "_fat_", your configuration would look like this:

     [rsync]
     remote = your.remote-host.org:/share/fat-store
     sshuser = fat

+To use an Amazon S3 bucket as the backend, you should first install the AWS CLI and configure it with a user that has access to the bucket.
+Your configuration would then look like:

+    [s3]
+    bucket = se://your-s3-bucket

 # A worked example